powersync-community/powersync-nuxt/README.md

 ### Setup

-To setup the PowerSync inspector, you need to follow the steps in the [Getting Started](#getting-started) guide, specifically the [Enabling Diagnostics](#enabling-diagnostics) section.
+To setup the PowerSync inspector, you need to follow the steps in the [Enabling Diagnostics](#enabling-diagnostics) section.

 Once setup, the inspector can be accessed on the `http://localhost:3000/__powersync-inspector` route or via the [Nuxt Devtools](#nuxt-devtools).